 A Los Angeles native, Allison has been teaching many styles of dance and musical theatre all over Los Angeles County and Orange County since 2001.
 She has been teaching, choreographing, and directing in the East Bay since 2014.
 East Bay choreography and director credits include Seussical (DTC), Spring Awakening (DTC) and Peter Pan (DTC).
 Some performance credits include: Oklahoma (MTW), Hairspray (MTW), Hello!
 My Baby - world premier!
 (Rubicon Theater Co.), Carousel (Reprise!), Meet Me in St Louis (MTW), Long Beach Orchestra Holiday Celebration, Kiss Me Kate (CCPA), and Smokey Joe’s Café (CCPA).
 She has performed for many great causes such as: Help Is On The Way (REAF), S.T.A.G.E.
 (AIDS benefit), Broadway In The Park (MTW), Broadway Under the Stars (Reprise!), Children’s Hospital of Orange County, and St Jude’s.
 She has been fortunate enough to work alongside talented artists such as Lee Martino, Florence Henderson, Patrick Cassidy, Bruce Vilanch, Valerie Pettiford, Jason Alexander, Carole Cook and George Wendt.
 When Allison is not teaching or performing she’s growing her own business, Images Imagined Photography, specializing in headshots, theatre and dance photography.

-began her dance and theater training in Orange County California with West Coast Performing Arts and received her B.A. from Arizona State University.
-She has a Master of Arts From University of Illinois.
+Mary Katherine began her dance and theater training in Orange County California with West Coast Performing Arts.
+She received her B.A. from Arizona State University and an M.A.
+From University of Illinois.
 She was a company member of Scottsdale Arizona Jazz Ensemble and Desert Dance Theater.
 Mary Katherine performed with Alight Dance Theater in Washington DC, Amy Lewis Dance Project, and is currently working with choreographer Stephanie Unger.
-She’s taught and choreographed for various schools and studios and is certified in Pilates.
+She's taught and choreographed for various schools and studios and is certified in Pilates.
 Recently relocating back to the bay area, Mary Katherine has enjoyed returning to the wonderful artistic community here and bringing her love of dance to students.

 JACQUIE DUCKWORTH | B.A. from UCLA